Alffonti/airbnb-clone/README.md

 # Airbnb clone

 This project is part of the Scrimba [React](https://scrimba.com/playlist/pqQgrcN) course.
-It aims to create a Airbnb Experiences clone.
+It aims to create a Airbnb Experiences website clone.

 ## About The Project